ONS-Innovation/github-copilot-usage-dashboard/README.md

 ### Deployment Prerequisites

-When first deploying the service to AWS the following prerequisites are expected to be in place or added.
+When first deploying the service to AWS, the following prerequisites are expected to be in place or added.

 #### Underlying AWS Infrastructure